CSC207-UofT/course-project-team-28/README.md

 7. If you want to look at the UML diagram of our code, we have a pdf version in design document and a .uml diagram in the front page of our github

 8. If you want to see the movie with many reviews, please search "Apple"

+9. Design document is in phase 2 folder